 What Type of Firewood to Look For

-If this is the first year you plan to heat your home with firewood, it’s good to know which type burns the best.
 Hardwoods like maple, oak, ash, and fruit trees burn the longest and hottest.
-Softwoods like fir, pine, balsam, spruce, cedar, and poplar burn well.
-But, they cause creosote buildup in your chimney, which can dangerously clog it.
-(You can buy creosote-cleaning logs but should also have your chimney inspected annually.)
+Softwoods like fir, pine, and balsam burn well but cause dangerous creosote buildup in your chimney.
+So, have your chimney inspected annually.

 What Type of Firewood to Avoid